Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Conclusion

 For our investigation, a two-particle Schr\"{o}dinger equation for indirect excitons is solved using the Rytova-Keldysh and Coulomb potentials to calculate binding energies and diamagnetic coefficients.
 We demonstrate strong sensitivity of the energy contributions from the external magnetic field on the type of the potential: $\Delta E_{RK} > \Delta E_{C}$ and the difference increases with the increase of the magnetic field.
-For the $B$ magnetoexcitons for both potentials $\Delta E_{A_{\text{high}}} < \Delta E_{B} < \Delta E_{A_\text{low}}$.
+For all structures the energy contribution have the following order: $\Delta E_{A_{\text{high}}} < \Delta E_{B} < \Delta E_{A_\text{low}}$.
 The DMCs for MX$_{2}$-hBN-MX$_{2}$ heterostructures obtained using Rytova-Keldysh potential are always bigger than one obtained for the Coulomb potential and the DMCs of the $A$ and $B$ magnetoexcitons increase with the increase of the number of hBN layers.
-However, when the number of hBN layers more than three the difference becomes very small.
-Such a result is understandable because of the convergence of $V_{RK}$ and $V_{C}$ potentials with the increase the numbers of hBN layers.
-Also, a distinct feature of molybdenum-based heterostructures is that DMCs exist for the heterostructure with up to four hBN layers, while tungsten-based heterostructures only up to two hBN layers due to magnetoexcitons dissociation.\\ In the considered range of the magnetic field, the direct and indirect magnetoexcitons have stable 1$s$ and 2$s$ Rydberg states.
+In the considered range of the magnetic field, the direct and indirect magnetoexcitons have stable 1$s$ and 2$s$ Rydberg states.
 The 3$s$ and 4$s$ states magnetoexcitons dissociate at some values of the magnetic field depending on parameters of material.
-The 3$s$ and 4$s$ states indirect magnetoexcitons bound by the Coulomb potential dissociate at a lower magnetic field than magnetoexcitons bound by the RK potential.\\ Related to bilayer MX$_{2}$-MX$_{2}$: the magnetic field's contribution to the magnetoexcitons binding energies is systematically bigger for the FS bilayer than for the FS MX$_{2}$ monolayer for all states when the Rytova-Keldysh potential is used in calculations.
-The same conclusion is extended to DMCs.\\ Finally, our results raise the possibility of controlling the binding energies of direct and indirect magnitoexcitons in monolayer MX$_{2}$, bilayer MX$_{2}$-MX$_{2}$ and MX$_{2}$-hBN-MX$_{2}$ heterostructures using the external magnetic field and open the additional degree of freedom to tailor the binding energies and diamagnetic coefficients for the MX$_{2}$-hBN-MX$_{2}$ heterostructures by varying the number of hBN sheets between TMDC layers. \\ \\ \textbf{Acknowledgments.} This work is supported by the U.S. Department of Defense under Gran No. W911NF1810433 and PSC-CUNY Award No. 62261-00 50.
+The 3$s$ and 4$s$ states indirect magnetoexcitons bound by the Coulomb potential dissociate at a higher magnetic field than magnetoexcitons bound by the RK potential.\\ Related to bilayer MX$_{2}$-MX$_{2}$: the magnetic field's contribution to the magnetoexcitons binding energies is systematically bigger for the bilayer than for the FS MX$_{2}$ monolayer for all states when the Rytova-Keldysh potential is used in calculations.
+The same conclusion is extended to DMCs.\\ A distinct feature for the diamagnetic coefficients in bilayer and van der Waals molybdenum-based heterostructures is that $\sigma$ is always smaller for the tungsten-based heterostructures due to the difference of the valence and conduction bands in MoX$_2$ and WX$_2$ monolayers.
+The other distinct feature is that within the linear regression model with $R^2 = 0.9998$ the diamagnetic coefficients can be extracted for the 1$s$, 2$s$, 3$s$, and 4$s$ states for the bilayers, while the DMCs exist in the van der Waals heterostructure with up to six hBN layers for 1$s$ and three hBN layers, for 1$s$ and 2$s$ states, respectively.
+The linear dependence of $\Delta E$ on $B^2$ is invalidated in 3$s$, and 4$s$ states for both the Rytova-Keldysh and Coulomb potentials.\\ Finally, our results raise the possibility of controlling the binding energies of direct and indirect magnitoexcitons in monolayer MX$_{2}$, bilayer MX$_{2}$-MX$_{2}$ and MX$_{2}$-hBN-MX$_{2}$ heterostructures using the external magnetic field and open the additional degree of freedom to tailor the binding energies and diamagnetic coefficients for the MX$_{2}$-hBN-MX$_{2}$ heterostructures by varying the number of hBN sheets between TMDC layers. \\